zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

    You are guided through the SMP/E installation steps.

-7. What is the connection between Zowe Store and Zowe Server Install Wizard?

-   Zowe Store is separate from Zowe Server Install Wizard, but they do share **[some commands? all commands?]** `zwe` commands.

-8. Does the Zowe Store handle Zowe upgrades?

-   No, it offers server side extensions.

 ### Zowe System Installation and Configuration

 1. Does Zowe provide a Software Bill of Materials (SBOM)?